 Conclusion: Should I Get a Whole House Reverse Osmosis System?In our opinion, no. It just isn’t cost-effective.
 You’ll end up spending way too much money on your water bill -- and that’s not to mention the ridiculous upfront cost of the system.
 Now, you could be the one case in a million where it makes sense, but we doubt it.
 If you’re still interested in buying a whole house reverse osmosis system, you should look into the ones that repurpose the wastewater to other sections of the house, like your hose line.
 Otherwise, if you live in the West Coast or Rocky Mountains area, you’re going to run into trouble eventually.

-Instead, look into buying a FilterSmart system.
+Instead, look into buying a FilterSmart whole house filter system.
 Our systems are built with pre-filters that remove large sediment, filters that remove smaller particles, and activated carbon that changes the way hard water interacts with surfaces.
 Check out the store here.